-How many people do volcanoes actually kill?
+How many people do volcanoes kill?

-Hawaii volcano: How many people do volcanoes actually kill?
+Hawaii volcano: How many people do volcanoes kill?

 With its red-hot rivers of lava and clouds of ash, Hawaii's Kilauea volcano has captured the world's attention.
 But how dangerous are such eruptions?